1. How do I sign up?

 9. What about us girls?

 At VGM, we believe that women are just as likely to be awesome gamers as dudes.
-The unfortunate truth is that playtests for men are about 10x more frequent than playtests for women.
-The good news is that we have 10x more men on our invitation list than women, so it balances out!
+The unfortunate truth is that playtests for men are more frequent than playtests for women.
+The good news is that we have lots more men in our database than women, so it balances out!
 Sign up all you gamer girls, and represent!